Weaver Institute for Law and Psychiatry

 - Mental Health Law I & II, which must be taken consecutively during the first and second semesters of the 2L year.

-- Introduction to Law & Psychiatry, which can be taken fall semester of the 2L or 3L year.
+- Introduction to Law & Psychiatry, which can be taken fall semester of the 2L year.

 Weaver Fellows are also required to complete two credit-bearing independent research projects in conjunction with community partners.
 Projects require a commitment of approximately one half a day a week over the course of two semesters.
 Fellows begin their community involvement projects in the spring semester of their 2L year, then move to a new placement in their 3L year.